sarbal/BINF_tut/lessons/lesson6.md

 ```
 print("Hello, World!")
 ```
 Save the file and name it “helloworld.py”.
 Note the “.py” extension.
 If using VSCode, click the triangle “play” button to run your code in the terminal.

-Python can be run interactively, however, we will be saving the code to files to be run in VSCode.
+Python can also be run interactively.
+Type in "python" into the terminal.
+Paste/type in the code snippets.
+Finally, you can also run python in a Jupyter notebook.

 ## Defintions
 Variables